gearglow/ReptiliaWithATwist/The List.md

 Elysia rolled her eyes.
 "They're not all Malfoy or Parkinson."

 "Millicent Bulstrode's positively sweet," Hermione agreed.

+"Didn't she put you in a headlock in second year?"
+Elysia asked, smirking.

+"Yeah," Hermione grinned, exaggerating a dreamy sigh, at which Elysia, Luna, and Ginny all giggled.

+"Seriously, those arms, though," Elysia said.

 "But they're slimy Slytherins!"
 Ron shouted.